qiuyue1993/Coding_Practice/README.md

 # Coding_Practice

-This is a repository for practicing coding ability.
+This repository is for practicing coding ability.